 Wild Mustangs primarily live in the western region of the United States and Canada.
 The federal government manages the wild horse populations in the United States and allows them to roam in protected park areas.
 Wild horses can be found in Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, and Utah.
 In Canada, you can find them in British Columbia and Alberta.
-You can see wild Mustangs in many places in the west, but the following places are some of the best.
+You can see wild Mustangs in many places in the west.
+The following are some of the most popular.

 The Virginia Range in western Nevada hosts a well-known herd of horses called the Virginia Range herd.
-This herd is also called "Annie's Horses" after a woman named "Wild Horse Annie" who worked tirelessly for decades to convince Congress to pass laws to protect these and other wild horses in the United States.
+This herd is also called "Annie's Horses" after a woman named "Wild Horse Annie" who worked for years to get Congress to pass laws to protect these and other wild horses in the United States.
 More than half of North America's wild horses live in Nevada.

 Theodore Roosevelt National Park in North Dakota is another great place to see wild Mustangs in person.
-You'll have the best view of the herds from a high vantage point, such as Painted Canyon Overlook or Buck Hill.
+You'll have the best view of the herds from a high point, such as Painted Canyon Overlook or Buck Hill.

 The Pryor Mountains in Montana and Wyoming, near Bighorn Canyon are home to about 160 wild horses.
-The Mustangs in this region have special markings including a stripe down their backs and zebra-like stripe patterns on their legs.
+The Mustangs in this region have special markings.
+They usually have a stripe down their backs and zebra-like stripe patterns on their legs.